aws-samples/aws-nitro-enclaves-bidding-service/README.md

   }
 }
 ```
-7. Save the PCR0 value for setting up the KMS key policies later in this document.
+7. Save the PCR values for setting up the KMS key policies later in this document.

 ### KMS Key Policies Setup
 #### Buyer1 and Buyer2